rsdoiel/antenna/archives/2025/snapshots_2025.18.md

 date: 2025-05-07, from: Purism News and Events

-<p>In today’s world, privacy and control over your digital life have become rare luxuries.
+<p>&#160; In today’s world, privacy and control over your digital life have become rare luxuries.
 Every tap, swipe, and click on most smartphones and PCs is tracked, analyzed, and monetized—usually without your explicit consent.
 That’s where PureOS comes in.
 So What Is PureOS?
-PureOS is a privacy-focused, secure, and open-source operating system developed by Purism.
-It’s [&#8230;]</p>
+PureOS is a privacy-focused, secure, and open-source operating system developed by Purism. [&#8230;]</p>
 <p>The post <a rel="nofollow" href="https://puri.sm/posts/what-is-pureos-a-beginners-guide-for-ios-android-and-windows-users/">What Is PureOS?
 A Beginner’s Guide for iOS, Android, and Windows Users</a> appeared first on <a rel="nofollow" href="https://puri.sm/">Purism</a>.</p>